-In pursuit of deficit reduction targets set by the broader congressional budget, the House Ways & Means Committee (Committee) has sought to dramatically scale back domestic clean energy incentives.
-Among other changes, the Committee's 2025 budget Reconciliation bill would roll back key clean energy provisions of the Inflation Reduction Act-most notably the tech-neutral tax credits 45Y (Clean Electricity Production) and 48E (Clean Electricity Investment).
+In pursuit of deficit reduction targets set by the broader congressional budget, the House has sought to dramatically scale back domestic clean energy incentives.
+Among other changes, the House 2025 budget reconciliation bill would roll back key clean energy provisions of the Inflation Reduction Act-most notably the tech-neutral tax credits 45Y (Clean Electricity Production) and 48E (Clean Electricity Investment).
 These credits apply uniformly across zero-emission technologies and are central to accelerating nationwide deployment of new clean energy.
-In some cases, new provisions would also affect the 45U nuclear production credit, particularly for existing reactors.
+In some cases, new provisions would affect the 45U nuclear production credit, particularly for existing reactors.

-The modeled rollback scenarios-including restrictions on involvement from Foreign Entities of Concern (FEOCs), a repeal of credit transferability, and an accelerated phase-down of the credits-introduce significant investment uncertainty across the energy and manufacturing sectors.
+The modeled rollback scenarios-including restrictions on involvement from Foreign Entities of Concern (FEOCs), a repeal of credit transferability, and an accelerated sunset of the credits-introduce significant investment uncertainty across the energy and manufacturing sectors.
 These regulatory shifts would not only narrow the eligibility window for future projects, but also risk disrupting supply chains, undercutting project financing mechanisms, and eroding investor confidence at a time when long-term planning and predictability is critical to achieving the nation's energy abundance and reliability goals.

-Recent analysis has found that repealing or otherwise significantly hampering the tech-neutral tax credits, as the Committee's 2025 budget Reconciliation bill proposes, would lead to significant energy cost increases, large decreases in GDP, and substantial job loss.2 This analysis provides additional comparative estimates on which provisions of the bill are the most damaging for the economy at the national and select state levels.
+Recent analysis has found that repealing or otherwise significantly hampering the tech-neutral tax credits, as in the House-passed 2025 budget reconciliation bill, would lead to significant energy cost increases, large decreases in GDP, and substantial job loss.2 This analysis provides additional comparative estimates on which provisions of the bill pose the greatest economic risks.
+These estimates are provided at the national and select state levels to assess variations on the economic damages of each provision by region.